lostapathy/packer-templates/README.md

 # packer-templates

 Packer templates and utilities for a devops workflow oriented towards composable system images.
+This method of system image management allows for a more efficient workflow and makes it simpler to keep a variety of system images all up to date and built to a common standard.

 The general idea is to not use a given packer build as a complete system image build, but rather to think of it as composable function to perform a simple transformation in a chain.
 These simple